Compiler Architecture Explained

 - ASTGen:

-: The GILGen stage lowers the AST representation of the program to the Glu Intermediate Language (GIL) representation. - GILOptimize:
+AST -> GIL: The GILGen stage lowers the AST representation of the program to the Glu Intermediate Language (GIL) representation. - GILOptimizer:

 The LLVM infrastructure is used to optimize and generate machine code from the LLVM IR representation of the program, leveraging the powerful optimization passes and code generation capabilities of LLVM.